xasz/ISCPP/readme.md

 - Sophos Central Alert forwording to anywhere
 - Searching Endpoints over all tenants
 - Healthscore over all tenants
+- Easy Firewall Upgrade
+- Healthscores overview
 - a lot planned
-- Massschedule Tools for Firewalls
-- Forward HealthScore Data to PSAs

 This project is a personal endeavor, and while I strive to ensure the application is secure and reliable to the best of my abilities and knowledge, I cannot accept liability for any misuse or issues that may arise.